Kernel-Developing-Team/kernel/README.md

 ## LICENSE

-This project is under license of MIT, GNU/GPL and BSD Licenses.
-Please check it out at the LICENSE.md.
-Thank you :)
+This project is under license of GNU/GPLv3.
+Please check it out at the LICENSE Thank you :)